There’s good news for budget travelers: Uzbekistan is one of Asia’s most affordable destinations.

 4. Navigate Tashkent by metro

-Most hotels and tourist attractions in Tashkent are within walking distance of a metro station and metro tickets cost just US$0.15 per journey, regardless of how far you go.
+Most hotels and tourist attractions in Tashkent are within walking distance of a metro station, while metro tickets cost just US$0.15 per single ticket, regardless of how far you go.
 Not only is this a cheap way to get around, you’ll also beat the traffic.
 Trains run from 5am until midnight – good for early starts and nights out.

 You’ll also get to sightsee as you travel – Tashkent Metro is a tourist attraction in its own right as all the stations in the city center have been designed by different artists and architects.
 The space-themed Kosmonavtlar and the mosque-like Alisher Navoiy stations are particularly photogenic.